 Yellow Fever Vaccine Information

-Sanofi Pasteur continues to transition production of YF-VAX® (Yellow Fever Vaccine) to a new state-of-the-art facility and now expects supply to return in the U.S. by mid-2019.
-In the interim, Sanofi Pasteur has worked with the FDA to make another yellow fever vaccine available in the US through an Expanded Access Investigational New Drug Application (IND).
-Manufactured by Sanofi Pasteur in France, this vaccine, STAMARIL® (Yellow Fever Vaccine [Live]), is registered and distributed in over 70 countries.
-However, it is considered investigational in the US, as it is not a US-licensed product.
+In the U.S., Sanofi Pasteur has worked with the FDA to provide access to another yellow fever vaccine through this EAP.
+Manufactured by Sanofi Pasteur in France, this vaccine, STAMARIL® (Yellow Fever Vaccine [Live]), is registered and distributed in more than 70 countries.
+However, it is considered investigational in the U.S., as it is not a U.S.-licensed product.

-The Expanded Access Program has requirements similar to a clinical trial; thus Sanofi Pasteur can support only a limited number of sites.
+The EAP has requirements similar to a clinical trial; thus Sanofi Pasteur can support only a limited number of sites.
 Working closely with the CDC, more than 250 geographically distributed sites throughout the US were identified for inclusion in the program so patients can have continued access to yellow fever vaccine.

 INDICATION FOR YF-VAX VACCINE

 YF-VAX vaccine is given to people 9 months of age and older who are at increased risk for yellow fever to help prevent them from getting the disease.